hazymorning/origami_weather/README.md

 | `sun_entity` | `string` | — | **Required.** Tracks the sun to switch between day and night.
 Without it the card stays in permanent day mode. |
 | `moon_phase_entity` | `string` | — | **Recommended.** Shows the moon in the current moon phase |

 The card has a visual editor.
 When you add it, a small default layout is set up.
-From there you can build your own layout by adding, removing, and rearranging [containers](#containers) and [buttons](#buttons), or just copy one of the examples below and tweak it.
+From there you can build your own layout by adding, removing, and rearranging containers and buttons (see [Building Your Layout](#building-your-layout)), or just use one of the examples below and adjust it.

 <br>